Morocco Honeymoon

 Day 2: Casablanca › Rabat › Tangier

-After breakfast, on the second day of your Morocco honeymoon tour, you will travel to Rabat.
-This city is the political and administrative center of Morocco, where the Royal Palaces, government institutions, and international embassies are located.
+On Day 2 of your Morocco honeymoon itinerary, you will travel to Rabat, the political and administrative center of Morocco, where the Royal Palaces, government institutions, and international embassies are located.
 Rabat’s architecture is a testament to its centuries-old rich history.

 Admire the masterful architecture of the Mohammed V Mausoleum and visit the UNESCO-listed Hassan Tower, the official Royal Palace of the King of Morocco, and the UNESCO-listed Oudaya Kasbah.
 Visiting these monuments is a wonderful opportunity to appreciate the true value of traditional Moroccan art.